-Warranty Spike (in case Warranty Performance of special warranty Direct Chargeback Responsibility y Factor RF (%) Target cause) Cost chargeback by OEM is defined based on warranty return sampling analysis at a Cost charge back by OEM Cost charge back by OEM defined time in the is pre-established Cost charge back by OEM Cost charge back by is defined based on project.
+Warranty Performance Warranty Spike/Field Direct Chargeback Responsibility y Factor RF (%) Target Campaign/Recall Cost chargeback by OEM is defined based on warranty return sampling analysis at a Cost charge back by OEM Cost charge back by OEM defined time in the is pre-established Cost charge back by OEM Cost charge back by is defined based on project.
 RFNexteer can be (40/60, 100/0).
-Can be only if Nexteer does not OEM after negotiation OEM to Nexteer individual analysis of carried over project life carried over project life meet the contractual with Nexteer Charge Back each warranty returned or updated at agreed or updated at agreed warranty performance depending on spike Method part frequency frequency. target (i.e. IPTV) scenario Nexteer to PC not necessarily issued, CR issued referring RFsupplier established between Nexteer and external supplier.
-RFsupplier External ideally results from the Specific negotiation Specific negotiation Supplier analysis of same above required between required between Resulting Problem Case issued, samples used for Global Supply Global Supply Problem Case issued, Chargeback Cost Recovery refers to RFNexteer (between OEM Management and Management and Cost Recovery refers to Method Problem Case and Nexteer) Supplier Supplier Problem Case Debit from Nexteer to Equals debit Nexteer external Equals debit Nexteer received from OEM Equals debit Nexteer supplier received from OEM multiplied by RFsupplier Depends on negotiation Depends on negotiation received from OEM
+Can be only if Nexteer does not OEM after negotiation OEM to Nexteer individual analysis of carried over project life carried over project life meet the contractual with Nexteer Charge Back each warranty returned or updated at agreed or updated at agreed warranty performance depending on spike Method part frequency frequency. target (i.e. IPTV) scenario PC not necessarily PC not necessarily PC not necessarily issued.
+CR issued issued.
+CR issued issued, CR issued referring to RFSupplier referring to RFSupplier referring RFSupplier established between established between established between Nexteer and supplier Nexteer and supplier Nexteer and external based on random based on random Nexteer to supplier.
+RFsupplier sample analysis.
+If this sample analysis.
+If this External ideally results from the is not possible, the is not possible, the Supplier analysis of same above regional Quality regional Quality Resulting Problem Case issued, samples used for Manager will define an Manager will define an Problem Case issued, Chargeback Cost Recovery refers to RFNexteer (between OEM alternativwe process alternativwe process Cost Recovery refers to Method Problem Case and Nexteer) with GSM and supplier. with GSM and supplier.
+Problem Case Debit from Nexteer to Equals debit Nexteer external Equals debit Nexteer received from OEM Equals debit Nexteer supplier received from OEM multiplied by RFsupplier Depends on negotiation Depends on negotiation received from OEM